alexiusacademia/alexiusacademia.github.io/_posts/2019-06-26-easyplan-day20.md

 Now I'm at the office, the coding will continue.
 But first, I had to close some issues in github to announce that those issues are fixed now.

 I also added new issue which is a bug I found earlier.
 The issue is the task bar being allowed moving past its predecessor which is a bug.
 My bad, I haven't restricted it yet.

+9:00pm
+Tonight, I'm working on two features, the split task and the bar dragging.
+On split task, the only thing I made is to make it work with the form of predecessors which is a list of tasks.
+On the bar dragging, I limited the movement of a bar segment, but I haven't completed it yet.
+The only limited movement is the bar segment which represents the task start day, meaning it's the first task segment in the list.

+What I'll do next is the limiting of a bar segment if it is not the first segment.
+Its left boundary must be limited.